kkaur89/Sei-Project-Two/README.md

 ### Getting started
 Once we were signed off, we started coding our project first by creating the app ```npx create-react-app APP_NAME --template cra-template-ga-ldn```, adding the origin of our repo name to GitHub and pushing up.
 Then once inside the app we installed ```yarn``` and then ```yarn start``` to run the server.

+### Building the Components
+**Further Installation:**
+- Bulma Framework
+- React Router Dom
+- Axios

+We started off by installing the Bulma Framework so that we could render a basic layout for our homepage.
+From this we were able to import a navbar, which we then added Links to and then imported this component to App.js which held all of our routers.